Vikuuu/Vikuuu.github.io/src/content/posts/implementing-sorted-set-in-go.md

 Skip list is an easier alternative to the tree-type data-structures, that gives us the probabilitic(not deterministic, meaning for most of the time) `O(log n)` time complexity for FINDING/INSERTING/REMOVING an element while maintaining the desired order.
-Skip list is built upon linked list, which just holds two value (i) the value itself, and (ii) the pointer to the next node in the structure.
+Skip list is built upon linked list, which just holds two value (1) the value itself, and (2) the pointer to the next node in the structure.
 The difference comes in skip list is that it also have the **levels** added in this.

 What skip list does, is it adds more linked list and adds them in level order, the lowest level has all the nodes, the level above it will probabilistically have the half as much node and so on.
-So that when we start the top level, search our element in that level, if we don't find the element in that level or found the greater value, we go a level down till we find the value, if we do not found it, then it is not present in the skip list.
+So that when we start the top level, search our element in that level, if we don't find the element in that level or found the greater value.
+We go a level down till we find the value, if we do not found it, then it is not present in the skip list.

 Let's first get the stucture in place.